Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **1. Permission: Microsoft.KeyVault/vaults/deploy/action**

-When an ARM template retrieves a secret from a Key Vault, the Azure Resource Manager (ARM) service acts on behalf of the user.
+**When an ARM template retrieves a secret from a Key Vault, the Azure Resource Manager (ARM) service acts on be**half of the user.

 To authorize this, the user (User1) needs the specific RBAC permission `Microsoft.KeyVault/vaults/deploy/action`.
 This allows the user to grant ARM the right to access the vault during the deployment process.

-*   *Note:* Standard "read" permissions are not enough; this specific "deploy/action" is the least-privilege requirement for template secret injection.
+* <mark>*Note:* Standard "read" permissions are not enough; this specific "deploy/action" is the least-privilege requirement for template secret injection.</mark>

 **2. Parameter: --enabled-for-template-deployment**